muhammadyaseen/gcp-ml-engg-path/feature-engineering.md

 - That is, it bucketizes a continuous numerical feature into a string feature with bucket names as the value.
 - When the `TRANSFORM` clause is used, user specified transforms during training will be automatically applied during model serving, prediction, evaluation, et cetera.

-## 03.07 - Advance Feature Engg. in BQML
+## 03.07 - Lab: Advance Feature Engg. in BQML
 ## 03.08 - Predict Housing Prices

 (much of the video focused on introducing Keras)